-'Of course they're real people,' Mr Wonka answered.
-'They're Oompa-Loompas.'
+‘I’ve never seen anyone like them before,’ Charlie said.
+‘Of course not,’ Mr Wonka answered.
+‘They’re Oompa-Loompas.’

-"'Of course they're real people,' Mr Wonka answered.
+"'I've never seen anyone like them before,' Charlie said.
+'Of course not,' Mr Wonka answered.
 'They're Oompa-Loompas.'" - Charlie and the Chocolate Factory

 The Oompa-Loompas feature in two of Roald Dahl's stories: Charlie and the Chocolate Factory - which has since been adapted for two films, an opera and a stage musical - and Charlie and the Great Glass Elevator.

 The Oompa-Loompas are from Loompaland, which Mr Wonka describes as a terrible place.
 "Nothing but thick jungles infested by the most dangerous beasts in the world - hornswogglers and snozzwangers and those terrible wicked whangdoodles," he tells Charlie Bucket and the other Golden Ticket winners.

 Loompaland is such a terrible place that when Mr Wonka invited the Ooompa-Loompas to come back to his Chocolate Factory, they leapt at the chance.
 Now they live and work there, helping Mr Wonka with his experiments and generally keeping his Chocolate Factory going.